kratsg/jokes/README.md

 Does anyone want a .rar file of the WinRar installer?

 Singing in the shower is all fun and games until you get shampoo in your mouth.
 And then it becomes a soap opera.
+You might just become a soaprano.